arpit1010/CodilitySolJS/README.md

 Question of social circle transitive array in JS, Question of formation of word from Pair of words from the given string like "2, JAY, ROB, CAT, DOG". etc

+Files are commitable, any improvements will be extremely appreciated.

-Hope this helps you I scored 90% in the tests hence it is tried and tested on codility.
+Hope this helps you I scored 85% in the tests hence it is tried and tested on codility.